FHA Streamline Refinance: Pros, Cons, and Rates

 Non-Credit Qualifying

-A non-credit qualifying mortgage doesn’t require the lender to assess your credit or ability to repay the loan, but all borrowers on the original loan must remain on the new loan.
+A non-credit qualifying mortgage doesn’t require the lender to assess your credit or ability to repay the loan.
+However, all borrowers on the original loan must remain on the new loan.
+If you would like to remove a borrower as part of the refinance, credit-qualifying procedures will have to be followed.
 Like the credit-qualifying refinance, a non-credit qualifying one doesn’t require an appraisal, but there are other eligibility requirements.

 Recommended: FHA Loan Buyer’s Guide